Cuilén: The Alpínid dynasty

 Cuilén and his immediate family were members of the ruling Alpínid dynasty, the patrilineal descendants of Cináed mac Ailpín, King of the Picts (died 858).
-The root of this kindred's remarkable early success laid in its ability to successfully rotate the royal succession amongst its members.
-For example, Illulb's father—a member of the Clann Áeda meic Cináeda branch of the dynasty—succeeded Domnall mac Causantín (died 900)—a member of the Clann Custantín meic Cináeda branch—and following a remarkable reign of forty years resigned the kingship to this man's son, Máel Coluim mac Domnaill (died 954).
+The root of this kindred's early success laid in its ability to successfully rotate the royal succession amongst its members.
+For example, Illulb's father – a member of the Clann Áeda meic Cináeda branch of the dynasty – succeeded Domnall mac Causantín (died 900) – a member of the Clann Custantín meic Cináeda branch – and following a reign of forty years resigned the kingship to this man's son, Máel Coluim mac Domnaill (died 954).
 Cuilén's father succeeded to the kingship following Máel Coluim's demise, and ruled as king until his own death in 962.
 The record of Illulb's fall at the hands of an invading Scandinavian host is the last time Irish and Scottish sources note Viking encroachment into the kingdom.
 The Scandinavian Kingdom of York had collapsed by the 950s, and the warbands of the kings of Dublin seem to have ceased their overseas adventures during this period as well.
 Unlike English monarchs who had to endure Viking depredations from the 980s to the 1010s, the kings of Alba were left in relative peace from about the time of Illulb's fall.
-Free from such outside threats, however, the Alpínids seem to have struggled amongst themselves.
+Free from such outside threats the Alpínids seem to have struggled amongst themselves.